 The HUID/password (formerly PIN) login type will be retired during the spring of 2016.
 If you currently...

 As part of Harvard’s “one identity for life” paradigm, your HarvardKey password automatically replaces your HUID password so you don’t have to remember extra credentials.
 While your HarvardKey login name and password will get you access to all the applications and resources as your HUID, if you ever need to log in to an app or service using your HUID as the login name, simply use the password associated with your HarvardKey.

 If you're ever confused about which login type gets you into which application at Harvard, you may want to check this...

 Harvard's authentication system will allow you to try again in two hours.
 However, if you enter an incorrect password again, you will be locked out for another two hours.
-Depending on circumstances, it may be faster and easier for you to request a new password; follow these links to request a new password for HarvardKey users and for users who log in using HUID.
+Depending on circumstances, it may be faster and easier for you to request a new password; follow this link to request a new password for HarvardKey.

 If you request this information via the HarvardKey account management page, it is sent to the primary (and alternate, if you added one) recovery email address that you specified in your HarvardKey preferences.
 If you added two recovery addresses, be sure to check both addresses for this email.
 If you are no longer able to check your recovery email address(es), contact the HUIT Service Desk at 617.495.7777 or firstname.lastname@example.org.